 Payments owing by the KRG to Forza Petroleum for exported oil could be further delayed or restricted in the future if the financial position of the KRG deteriorates including because of weakening crude oil sale prices, the COVID-19 virus or failure to reach agreement with the Iraqi Federal Government regarding the Kurdistan Region's share of federal funds.
-Payments could also be prejudiced if the Iraqi Federal Government were to assume control over sales of oil from the Kurdistan Region.
+Payments could also be prejudiced if the Iraqi Federal Government were to assume control over sales of oil from the Kurdistan Region, as contemplated in the recent judgment of the Iraqi Federal Supreme Court.
 There is no assurance that oil production will continue to be converted into a reliable revenue stream or that full value will be realized.
 If Forza Petroleum is not paid for exported oil, is paid less than its expected entitlement, or if payment is not made in a timely manner this could have a Material Adverse Effect.